 For a site to be recommended for inclusion in the IOSEA Site Network, it must obtain a minimum score against each of the four categories, as well as a minimum total score.
 The site must also achieve a minimum total score of 75 across all of the criteria.

 Guidance is provided to assist evaluators and proponents in their respective tasks.
 While the evaluation of proposals should strive to be objective, they will inevitably include a measure of subjectivity.
 In cases where quantitative data or even expert opinions are not available, evaluators will try to reach consensus on a score that best reflects the actual situation.
 Where uncertainty or lack of data is an important issue for a particular site, evaluators might recommend that priority be given to future funding/research to fill the data gap.

-Click to download the Evaluation Criteria document.
+Click to download the Evaluation Criteria document in English or French.